siwatts/dotfiles/README.md

 - Call on foo_list.txt and bar_list.txt or similar:
     - `vim -O *list* -S sort_and_diff.vim`
-- Call as above on every subdirectory in current directory:
+- Call as above on every subdirectory in current directory, one by one:
     - `for D in */; do vim -O $D*list* -S script.vim; done`

 ### Other vim